 Since the year 1872, public meetings were allowed by the then Prime Minister.
 George Lansbury set up the Lido in the year 1930 which is now used for swimming and sunbathing.
 Over a period of time, Hyde Park was known to be a place for National Celebrations.
 In the year 1977, the Silver Jubilee exhibition was organized to honor Queen Elizabeth II reign of 25 years on the British throne.

-Top 5 things to do in Hyde Park
+Top 5 things to do in the Hyde Park

 Duke of Wellington, who was the conqueror of the battle of Waterloo resided here along with Mark Twain and Bram Stoker which are very famous names in the history of literature.
 There are a number of historic attractions and sites, along with classy art galleries and antique shops.
 Let us find out top 5 things you can do in Hyde Park.